 Don’t be too hard on yourself about this situation.
 Plenty of women go on hoping for months and sometimes years that a man will somehow change to fit their vision of a good partner.
 It just won’t happen.

 Here’s the good news!
 You already know you deserve better treatment.
 Strong self-worth will keep you from hanging on to this guy who is most definitely Mr. Wrong.
 You want to date a man who consistently sees you at least weekly and stays in touch as well.

 Your Signal to Walk Away or Run!

-When a man leaves you danging and wondering, “Is he into me?” that’s like a big fat neon sign blinking NO HE’S NOT.
-A guy who disappears is telling you he’s no where near thinking about commitment and your signal to walk away.
+When a man leaves you dangling and wondering, “Is he into me?” that’s like a big fat neon sign blinking NO HE’S NOT.
+A guy who disappears is telling you he’s nowhere near thinking about commitment and your signal to walk away.
 Who needs the emotionally unsatisfying, hot and cold and on and off again man?
 Not you!

 How You Know He’s NOT “The One”

 Even though you like him, he has proved over months that he’s not the right man for you.
 You have to like the man as a whole person.
 Stop focusing only on the parts you like and see the big picture of who he really is.
 NOT BOYFRIEND MATERIAL.

 There are plenty of men out there and you deserve to be with a man who wants to spend time with you.
 You want a man who cares how you are and doesn’t evaporate for weeks at time.
 You seek a guy who includes you in his life and introduces you to family and friends.
 You’re looking for a supportive fellow who doesn’t think only of himself.

 The right man finds time to see you no matter how busy.
 He cherishes you, feels lucky to have found you and lets you know how he feels.
 That’s when you know you found a keeper.